-After the completion of written assessment 2016 in June, the HKEAA recruited about 50 Marking Assistants, 340 Markers and 50 Assistant Examiners to assist with the marking and check-marking at the assessment centres from 14 to 29 July 2016.
+After the completion of written assessment 2017 in June, the HKEAA recruited about 50 Marking Assistants, 600 Markers and 90 Assistant Examiners to assist with the marking and check-marking at the assessment centres from 17 to 31 July 2017.
 All the Markers and Assistant Examiners were qualified serving teachers.
-For example, attainment of the Language Proficiency Assessment for Teachers in English was one of the requirements for English Language Markers and Assistant Examiners.
+Attainment of the Language Proficiency Assessment for Teachers in English was one of the requirements for English Language Markers and Assistant Examiners.
 Markers' Meetings were conducted in July to familiarise Markers with the marking schemes.
 Additional training workshops were provided for training on the functionality of OSM in order to ensure the smooth implementation of OSM.